 Many sources give different recommendations for background noise levels.
-Due to the differences with the recommendations, it is important to understand the basis of the recommendations, how to interpret the recommendations, and what actions to take.
+Due to the differences in the recommendations, it is important to understand the basis of the recommendations, how to interpret the recommendations, and what actions to take.

 The sound pressure level is measured at a known distance from the source and reported in decibels (dB).
 For example, conversational speech is typically considered to be 60 dB at a 1-meter distance from the talker.
 If the measurement were taken at a different distance from the person speaking, the level would change.
 For example, doubling the distance in a wide-open environment will decrease the measurement by 6 dB.